mas-bandwidth/fps/001/README.md

 So let's create a new type of server.
 A "player server".
 Each player server handles player input processing and simulation, each with n players connected to them.

-I expect 50k players can be simulated per player server, so for 1M players, let's assume we can probably have 20 player servers.

 Player servers take the player input + delta time (dt) and step the player state forward in time.
 Players are simulated forward only when input packets arrive from their client.
 There is no global tick on a player server.
 This is similar to how most first person shooters in the quake netcode model work.
 For example, Counterstrike, Titanfall and Apex Legends.

 The assumptions made here are: